 Otis Redding and Others at the Boston Arena, August 4, 1967

-It was the summer of ’67.
-I was an excitable 17 year old.
-My friends and I were living in the Boston area.
-There was a lot of great music coming through Boston at the time and the town was a musical focal point for our generation.
+It was the summer of ’67, I was an excitable 17 year old and my friends and I were living in the Boston area.
+There was a lot of great music coming through the city at the time and it was a musical focal point for our generation.
 We were ready to rock.
-I had seen the Stones at the Garden, I had seen Lightning Hopkins and Muddy Waters at the Unicorn Coffee House.
-I was to see Esther Phillips at the Jazz Workshop on Boylston Street.
-I saw Bobby Blue Bland at the Sugar Shack.
-Within a year or two, I would see both of my brothers James and Livingston playing in town.
-I would myself be opening a show with Chuck Berry at a large venue at Boston University.
+I’d already seen The Rolling Stones at Boston Garden, both Lightnin’ Hopkins and Muddy Waters at the Unicorn Coffee House, Esther Phillips at The Jazz Workshop on Boylston Street and Bobby Blue Bland at Sugar Shack.
+Within a year or two, I’d see two of my brothers, James and Livingston, playing in town and I’d be opening for Chuck Berry at Boston University.

-The Boston Arena, now called Matthews Arena, was built in 1910 for hockey and ice shows.
-It also hosted many great speakers and musical acts, including The Doors and Phish.
-Sometime in the 50’s it was where you went if you wanted to see Roy Rogers and Dale Evans and their Rodeo.
-The Arena is on the Massachusetts Ave Orange Line at Northeastern University.
-It is the oldest continuously used facility for sports in the world and was the original home to the NHL Boston Bruins.
-It is now owned by Northeastern University where the men’s and women’s Huskies hockey teams play and where the University’s commencement ceremonies are held, among other events.
+Boston Arena (renamed Matthews Arena in the early ‘80s), opened in 1910, had a capacity of about 5,000 and was built for hockey and ice shows.
+It’s also hosted a number of notable speakers and musical acts over the decades, including The Doors and Phish.
+In the ‘50s, it was the place you went if you wanted to see Roy Rogers and Dale Evans and their rodeo.
+Located on the Orange Line at Northeastern University, it’s the oldest continuously used facility for sports in the world and was the original home of the Boston Bruins and Boston Celtics.
+It’s currently owned by Northeastern and the university holds its commencement ceremonies there along with other events, including Northeastern Huskies’ hockey games (both men’s and women’s).

-But, this was ’67 and my friends and I were hankering to go into the then Boston Arena to see the one and the only Otis Redding.
-We got the tickets; $3.00 apiece.
-We got dolled up in the finest threads we had and off we went to the hottest show in town.
+But this was ’67 and my friends and I were hankering to go into the then Boston Arena to see the one and the only Otis Redding.
+We bought the tickets (for just $3 apiece), got dolled up in the finest threads we owned and headed off to what was surely the hottest show in town.

-We entered the Arena and the air was electric.
-The place was completely filled with black Bostonians, extremely excited to be there too, dolled up to the max as well and happy to be together for this show.
-It was a raging lineup of Rhythm and Blues artists of the day.
-Otis was the headliner, but the show included the Bar-Kays who backed Otis up, Percy Sledge, Arthur Conley, Bettye Swann, the Manhattans, James Carr, Betty Harris.
-The air crackled all night long.
-All the artists on the show that night were major stars with giant hits, and they were great, but the King of the night was Otis and when he hit the stage it felt like lightning struck and the roof was blown off the joint.
-From the first blasting tones of Otis’s back up band, the Bar-Kays, the place shot into the stratosphere.
-Then there was the bounding on stage of Otis, the most handsome and dynamic performer I have ever seen.
-To this day, and in spite of the fact that I had seen the likes of James Brown, Janis Joplin, the Rolling Stones, Ray Charles, and would see many other extraordinary bands, singers and performers of great talent and reknown, I have not seen a more powerful performer, ever.
-Otis turned himself and that huge audience inside out and upside down.
-He wrung himself till there was not one more drop left, and he did the same thing to us.
+As soon as he hit the stage, it felt like lightning had blown the roof off the joint.
+From the first blasting tones of The Bar-Kays, the entire place shot into the stratosphere.
+Then there was Otis’ bounding on stage, which made him the most handsome and dynamic performer I have ever seen.
+To this very day, and in spite of the fact that I’ve seen James Brown, Janis Joplin, the Stones, Ray Charles and dozens of other extraordinary bands, singers and performers, I’ve never seen a more powerful performer, ever.
+Otis turned himself and the audience inside out and upside down.
+He wrung himself out until there wasn’t a single drop left and he did the exact same thing to everyone in the crowd.
 The depth of his emotions was transcendental.
-His band!
-They were at the top of their game.
-Otis was on fire.
-He’d been on tour throughout that summer.
-He’d had, a month prior, been the smash and surprise hit at the Monterey Jazz Festival in California.
-His star was ascendant.
+And his band!
+They were at the very top of their game.
+Otis was absolutely on fire that night.
+He’d been on tour throughout that summer, had been a surprise hit at the Monterey Jazz Festival in California a month before his Boston Arena appearance and his star was ascendant.

 (by Kate Taylor)